kamrynspinelli/ece2305-team7-course-project/README.md

     - Scan speed
 - Packet filtering
 - Get rid of remote command execution, once and for all
+- Implement scanning for nodes with different baud rates

 # To figure out
 - How to filter packets when the nodes don't address them